mrinmoy32/OOP_with_Python/README.md

 ```

 ## Association
 Association defines a relationship between classes of objects that allows one object instance to cause another to perform an action on its behalf.
+In the following example, the Driver class is associated with the Taxi class.
+The Taxi class has a driver attribute that is an instance of the Driver class.

 ```python
 class Driver: